Are NPR, PBS Funding Cuts a First Amendment Violation?

 The actions have sparked significant public conversation around that topic — but also around whether the U.S. government should be funding news organizations in the first place.

-This article takes a look at the state of government-funded media.
+This article looks at the state of government-funded media.
 We explore current conflicts and why the government provides financial support for news organizations and other media outlets.
 We also discuss whether government-funded media raises First Amendment concerns and if the First Amendment is violated when that funding is removed.

 How does the U.S. government fund news organizations?

-The U.S. government provides funding for several media outlets that broadcast news, information and entertainment inside and outside the U.S.
+The U.S. government has provided funding for several media outlets that broadcast news, information and entertainment inside and outside the U.S. — although Congress cut much of that funding in July 2025 for fiscal years 2026 and 2027.

 Domestic media

 The Corporation for Public Broadcasting is a nonprofit corporation created by Congress in 1967 to promote and support public broadcasting, specifically, “to ensure universal access to content and services that educate, inform, foster curiosity, and promote civil discourse essential to American society.”
-Its annual budget comes almost entirely from federal funding.
+Its annual budget has historically come almost entirely from federal funding, although Congress’ new bill cuts $1.1 billion that was meant to fund the CPB for the next two years.

 The CPB does not produce programming and does not own or control any networks or individual stations.
 It simply distributes the money it receives from Congress to PBS, NPR and more than 1,500 local stations.

-In this case, though, the White House has ordered the CPB to cut off this funding via executive order, claiming that PBS, NPR and their affiliates receiving CPB money are violating the nonpartisanship requirement and, as a result, the CPB is failing the statutory requirement that it “may not contribute to or otherwise support any political party or candidate for elective public office.”
+Initially, the White House ordered the CPB to cut off this funding via executive order, claiming that PBS, NPR and their affiliates receiving CPB money are violating the nonpartisanship requirement and, as a result, the CPB is failing the statutory requirement that it “may not contribute to or otherwise support any political party or candidate for elective public office.”
+The White House later sent what’s known as a rescission package to Congress, suggesting where spending should be cut across government, including the cuts to public media funding.
+Both the House and Senate approved these cuts.

 Overseas media